Editor’s note: This blog post was last updated on 4/15/2015

 Insider tip: avoid the Metromover during busy commuting times.

 Miami Art Museum

-Miami is well known for its beaches, and South Beach has something for everyone.
+Miami is known for its beaches and South Beach has something for everyone.
 Lummus Park Beach is a great place to spend an afternoon of people watching.
 If you have kids to entertain, South Pointe Park has a playground and splash fountain, and is the ideal setting for a picnic.
-If you want to escape the crowds for an hour or two, Miami Beach Botanical Garden offers 4-1/2 acres of calm, filled with subtropical plants, right in the center of South Beach.
+If you want to escape the crowds for an hour or two, Miami Beach Botanical Garden has 4-1/2 acres filled with subtropical plants, right in the center of South Beach.